 “I can’t take even half the credit – our store manager is really the one who has owned social media management for our Plato’s Closet store,” said Tyler.
 “She holds people accountable and is consistently posting what we need or want to buy, mixed in with what we’re doing through videos and photos.”

 Not only has Admira played a large role in revamping their social media presence and engaging with the community, but she’s also been a contributor to improving each of their stores.
 Tyler and Allison’s three Winmark franchises were purchased from existing owners, and the Rogers and their incredible management team have been able to turn them around and provide top-tier service to their customers.
-Building a strong management infrastructure is key to growing more stores which will allow Tyler and Allison to plan and prepare to expand their multi-unit portfolio within the Winmark family of resale franchises, recently requesting an additional franchise agreement for their next location.
+Building a strong management infrastructure is key to growing more stores which will allow Tyler and Allison to plan and prepare to expand their multi-unit portfolio within the Winmark network of resale franchises, recently requesting an additional franchise agreement for their next location.

 Using Their Experience to Guide Future Franchise Growth